Welcome to the beta test of the 2019-2020 US Faux Tour Season!

 - A conference is a bound and defined geographic area.
 Each season may see adjustments to the conference geographic definitions based on player and tournament activity.

-- Tournaments are considered conference events if they are held within the bounds conference
+- Tournaments are considered conference events if they are held within the bounds of a conference

 - Players are members of a conference if they live in the bounds of a conference